 The Electronic Communication Devices Scheme (ECDS) is a Victorian state government funded service that subsidises speech generating communication devices and software.

-- speech generating devices (SGD) i.e. communication devices that provide you with a voice
+- speech generating devices (SGD) i.e. communication devices that provide you with a voice (including iPads)

 - speech generating software and apps